Zeeeepa/xyops/docs/api.md

 GET /api/app/tail_live_job_log/v1
 ```

-Return a tail chunk of a live job’s log (end-aligned ~32KB) to prime the real-time log viewer.
+Return a tail chunk of a live job's log (end-aligned ~32KB) to prime the real-time log viewer.
 Requires a valid user session or API Key, and the job must be active.

 Parameters: